tapetums/TTBase/TTBase.English.md

 ###DWORD DispMenu
 　Specify whether the command is displayed on the system/tool menu of TTBase.
 The principle is that settings are to be set as a system menu and the basic functions of the command are to be set as a tool menu.
 　In addition set whether the command is available as a hotkey.
-If you set 2 of them or more, please use the logical sum.
+If you are to set 2 of them or more, please use the logical sum.

     dmNone:        Shows nothing
     dmSystemMenu:  Displays on the system menu